 Prenatal tests can screen for many different congenital defects in the fetus, including:

-About 250 different birth defects can be diagnosed through prenatal testing.
-Some can be treated in utero (before birth) or immediately after birth, but the majority cannot.
+Some birth defects can be diagnosed through prenatal testing.
+Some of these can be treated in utero (before birth) or immediately after birth, but the majority cannot.
 Prenatal testing can be quite complicated.
 However, prenatal tests do not test for everything, and no prenatal test guarantees the birth of a healthy baby.

 American Congress of Obstetricians and Gynecologists.
 Practice bulletin: invasive prenatal testing for aneuploidy.
 ACOG.
 December 2007; No. 88.